 The Institute has extended its horizon to theoretical and numerical studies in Relativistic Astrophysics.
 The unique position of ARIES (79° East), places it at almost in the middle of 180° wide longitude band, between Canary Island (20° West) and Eastern Australia (157° East), and therefore complements observations which might not be possible from either of these two places.
 ARIES has made unique contribution from time to time.
 To quote examples from the past the first successful Indian optical observations of the afterglow of gamma-ray burst was carried out from ARIES on January 23, 1999, a few micro-lensing events and quasar variability, new ring systems around Saturn, Uranus, and Neptune were also discovered.

-The Institute hosts two telescopes of apertures 56-cm and 104-cm.
-There are two 15-cm telescopes dedicated for solar observations.
+The Institute hosts three telescopes of apertures 104-cm, 130-cm and 3.6-mDOT.
+There is a 15-cm telescopes dedicated for solar observations.
 The 104-cm optical telescope is being used as a main observing facility by the ARIES scientists since 1972.
 It is equipped with 2k x 2k, and 1k x 1k liquid N cooled CCD cameras, fast photometer, spectrophotometer, and standard astronomical 2 filters.
 The telescope uses a SBIG ST-4 camera for auto-guiding through an auxiliary 20-cm telescope.